azavea/climate-change-lab/README.md

 ### Requirements

-Requires node.js 6.11+ and npm 3.10.10+ for Angular CLI compatibility.
+Requires node.js 6.11+ and yarn 0.24.0+ for Angular CLI compatibility.

 Alternatively, you can bring up the vagrant VM that has the dependencies installed.